Oeagrus

-In Greek mythology, Oeagrus (Οἴαγρος) was a king of Thrace.
+In Greek mythology, Oeagrus (Οἴαγρος) was a king of Thrace, and father of Orpheus.

 Biography

 Kingdom

 There are various versions as to where Oeagrus' domain was actually situated.
 In one version, he ruled over the Edonian kingdom in the region of Mygdonia.
 He is also connected with Pieria, further west, or to the vicinity of the River Hebrus to the east, the latter was said to be called 'Oeagria', in his honor.

 Family

-In the version that places Oeagrus in Pieria, his father is given as King Pierus and the nymph Methone.
+In the version that places Oeagrus in Pieria, his father is given as King Pierus and his mother as the nymph Methone.
 He was described as "a Thracian wine-god, who was himself descended from Atlas."
 According to Suda, Oiagros was in the fifth generation after Atlas, by Alkyone, one of his daughters.
 This can be explained by the following genealogy: (1) Atlas by Pleione — (2) Alcyone by Poseidon — (3) Aethusa by Apollo — (4) Linus or Eleuther — (5) Pierus by Methone — Oeager.
 This was supported by the order of genealogy according to the historian Charax which as follows: Aethuse the Thracian was the mother of Linus, the father of Pierus, the father of Oeagrus.

 In the account that places him in Edonia he is said to be the son of Charops, an adherent of the god Dionysus; Charops was invited by Dionysus to rule over the Edones after the violent death of their king Lycurgus.
 Oeagrus has also sometimes been called the son of the god Ares, who was associated with Thrace.

 Oeagrus and the Muse Calliope or Clio or Polymnia were the parents of Orpheus and Linus.
 He married Calliope close to Pimpleia, Olympus.
 The sisters of Orpheus are called Oeagrides, in the sense of the Muses.
 The father of Orpheus was sometimes given as Apollo.
 Oeagrus was also mentioned as the father of Marsyas.